SDC-Arcadia/chewy-reviews-ttreit/README-TTREIT.md

     recommended: Boolean,
   }

+### PATCH Requests
 **Note :id for all Patch requests is the review id.
-See schema above for data types**
+See schema in the POST /addReview/ section for data types**
 ### PATCH /updateReviewLikes/:id
 - http://chewy.com/updateReviewLikes/5f8e66e49efa78d77e9d0400
 - { "likes": 23 }